Turf Fungicide Mode of Action Table

 Here’s what each column represents:

-• Mode of Action: Describes the specific process that the fungicide affects in the target organism.
+• Mode of Action: Describes the specific process that affects in the target organism.

-• Diseases controlled: Specifies the fungal diseases that you can use the turf fungicides for in Australia.
+• Diseases controlled: Specifies the turf diseases that you can use the turf fungicides for in Australia.

-Identify the fungal disease you are dealing with.
+Identify the fungal disease.
 This useful turf disease guide helps with this.

 Look for the group or class of fungicides that are effective against your target disease.
-Cross-reference the fungicide group or class with the target disease column to find suitable options.
+Cross-reference the fungicide group or class with the target disease column to find your options.

-Once you have identified a suitable fungicide, read the product label and follow the manufacturer’s application rates, timing, and safety precautions.
+Once you identify a suitable fungicide, read the product label and follow the use rates, timing, and safety precautions.
 This advice also relates to whether it is legal to use a specific fungicide in a home lawn situation.

-After applying the fungicide, monitor the treated turf for disease control and evaluate how well your selected fungicide works.
-If necessary, consult with local turf agronomists or sports turf consultants for further guidance.
+After you apply the fungicide, monitor the turf for disease, and evaluate how well it works.
+If necessary, consult with a local turf agronomists or sports turf consultants for further guidance.

 In the US dollar spot resistance to Iprodione and the DMI fungicides was first seen in 1980’s and 1990’s.
 Resistance was first reported to boscalid in 2018.